kaspar030/RIOT/examples/suit_update/README.md

 ### Node

-For the suit_update to work there are important block that aren't normally built in a RIOT application:
+For the suit_update to work there are important modules that aren't normally built in a RIOT application:

 * riotboot